abrahamgr/web-app-learning/web/04-nextjs/TESTING.md

 })
 ```

-Then you can add a test.
+Then you can add a test, example:

 ```typescript
 // import assert methods